71emj/compare/README.md

 ### Security

-The core functionality of SwitchCase is to evaluate "expression" string(s), doing so requires a custom function to run the "cases".
+The core functionality of SwitchCase is to evaluate "expression string(s)", doing so requires a custom function to run the "cases".
 However this is prone to injection attack, such that it is highly recommended to either:
 1. Never use it to evaluate unknown source
 2. Use function instead of expression string with custom filter

 There are however a few security measure implemented into SwitchCase (currently under development).

-* Each expression is limited to a single "statement" (so one semi-column-only)
+* Each expression is limited to a single "statement" (so one-semi-column-only)
 * An open-close parenthesis in any part of the string are not allowed
 * Keywords such as "window", "document", "process" etc. (list can go on) are not allowed
 * Each expression has limited length of "tbd" (the idea is, if it's too long better split it up, also prevent endless chaining)